fjaviermb/pfm/README.md

 ```

 ### Running code
-In thecurrent edvelopment, the entry point (main function) is on "code/main.R"
+In the current edvelopment, the entry point (main function) is on "workspace/code/main.R"